Burrill Lake

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Burrill Lake has 25 active public transport stops, all of which are bus stops.
-These stops are served by 12 different routes that together facilitate 179 weekly passenger trips.
-The accessibility of these transport services is rated as good, with residents on average located 243 meters from the nearest stop.
-As a primarily residential area, most commuters travel outward.
-Cars are the dominant mode of transport, used by 95% of residents.
+These stops are served by 12 different routes that together offer 179 weekly passenger trips.
+The area's transport accessibility is rated as good, with residents typically living 243 meters from the nearest stop.
+Most residents commute outwards due to its residential nature.
+Cars remain the dominant mode of transport at 95%.
 On average, there are 1.3 vehicles per dwelling, which is below the regional average.

 According to the 2021 Census, only 10.4% of residents work from home, a figure that may be influenced by COVID-19 conditions.
-The service frequency averages 25 trips per day across all routes, resulting in approximately 7 weekly trips per individual stop.
+Across all routes, service frequency averages 25 trips per day, resulting in approximately 7 weekly trips per individual stop.

 Frequently Asked Questions - Transport